Menino Figueiredo: The living legend of Goan football | Goal.com

 However, Goa's Liberation from the Portuguese rule in 1961 stalled the tour to Portugal.
 Thereafter, he spent 13 fruitful years as a professional footballer at Salgaocar FC where he made a name for himself as an indispensable member of the team.

-In 1962, Menino and the entire Salgaocar team had the honour of being felicitated by late Pandit Jawaharlal Nehru at his residence when the first Prime Minister of India when they competed in the Durand Cup football tournament in New Delhi.
+In 1962, Menino and the entire Salgaocar team had the honour of being felicitated by late Pandit Jawaharlal Nehru at his residence when the first Prime Minister of India was overwhelmed to learn that a team from Goa will be competing in the DCM football tournament in New Delhi.

 Then in 1963, when Russia visited India on a goodwill tour, Menino would become the first Goan footballer to represent the country after Goan-origin players from 'Bombay' (now Mumbai) such as Neville D’Souza (1953), Joe D’Sa (1954), Fortunato Franco and Deryk D'Souza (both 1960) wore the national team colours before him.